Thursday, August 22, 2024

 Babylon Through The Ages

 This area, believed by many is the location of two of the four rivers that flowed from the Garden of Eden and the birthplace of man.
-Some have debated that the Garden of Eden was created in Israel, but, the great flood had changed the geophysical landscape in such a way that neither place can be substantiated.
+Some have debated that the Garden of Eden was created in Israel; but, the great flood had changed the geophysical landscape in such a way, that neither place can be substantiated.

 The Book of Daniel gives us a tiny glimpse into the ancient city of Babylon as a land of military might, merchants, sorcerers, necromancers, enchanters and idol worshippers.